MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 In the **Editor** pane, if you right-click a JavaScript file and then select **Add source map**, a popup box appears, with a **Source map URL** text box and an **Add** button.

 The source-mapping approach keeps your front-end code human-readable and debuggable even after you combine, minify, or compile it.
-For more information, see [Map preprocessed code to source code](../javascript/source-maps.md).
+For more information, see [Map the processed code to your original source code, for debugging](../javascript/source-maps.md).

 ### Transformations from source code to compiled front-end code